Exotic Decays and Collider Signatures of pNGB Scalars in the $SU(5)/SO(5)$ Composite Higgs Model: Mass spectrum and Couplings of the pNGB Scalars

+In the fermiophilic scenario, the effective potential receives contributions from heavy fermions running in the loop.
+Consequently, the scalar mass spectrum changes.
+However, Ref.\cite{Agugliaro:2018vsu} demonstrates that for specific values of parameters in the LO potential, the mass spectrum remains identical to that in the fermiophobic case, where left-handed and right-handed fermions are embedded in the adjoint representation of $SU(5)$.
+The couplings of the pNGB scalars to the third generation SM quarks are parameterized as,

 at the leading order.
-The exact values of $c_t$, $c_b$ and $c_{tb}$ depend on the details of the embedding.
-Without the loss of generality, we assume that these parameters are of ${\cal{O}}(1)$.
-These couplings become a function of the mixing angles $k_{+}$ and $k_0$ when pNGB scalars are in the mass eigenstates.
-In Table:\ref{table:coup_fermion}, we list the \emph{fermiophilic} couplings in the mass basis for all pNGB scalars and show their approximate values at $f=2.5$ TeV and $5$ TeV.
-It is important to observe that the \emph{fermiophilic} couplings diminish in strength when $f$ is large, as evident from Table:\ref{table:coup_fermion}.
+The exact values of $c_t$, $c_b$ and $c_{tb}$ are obtained after integrating out the heavy fermions in the loop and that depends on the details of the embedding.
+We want to focus on the highest reachable branching ratio of the pNGBs to SM fermions, in the fermiophilic scenario and hence, we chose $c_i=1$, for all $i$.
+We list the fermiophilic couplings in Table~\ref{table:coup_fermion} and show their approximate values at $f=2.5$ TeV and $5$ TeV in the mass basis.

-Further, we observe that as a result of the mixing, the coupling of $\eta^{+}_{1}$ to $\bar{t}b$ is exceptionally suppressed, in contrast to the coupling of $\eta^{+}_{2}$ to $\bar{t}b$.
-In comparison, for the neutral sector, the couplings of $\eta_{1}$ and $\eta_{2}$ to the SM quarks differ by only one order of magnitude.
-Hence, in the \emph{fermiophilic} scenario, the decay modes of $\eta^{+}_{1}$ and $\eta^{+}_{2}$ are expected to be very different whereas the decay modes of $\eta_{1}$ and $\eta_{2}$ should not differ much, as we will discuss in the next section.
+It is important to observe that the fermiophilic couplings diminish in strength when \emph{f} is large, as evident from Table \ref{table:coup_fermion}.
+We also observe that as a result of the mixing, the coupling of $\eta^{+}_{1}$ to $\bar{t}b$ is exceptionally suppressed, in contrast to the coupling of $\eta^{+}_{2}$ to $\bar{t}b$.
+In the neutral sector, the couplings of $\eta_{1}$ and $\eta_{2}$ with the SM quarks differ by only one order of magnitude.
+Hence, in the fermiophilic scenario, the decay modes of $\eta^{\pm}_{1}$ and $\eta^{\pm}_{2}$ are expected to be different whereas the decay modes of $\eta_{1}$ and $\eta_{2}$ should not differ much.
+Note that, the total decay width of the scalars in the fermiophilic case will be function of both $c_i ~(i=t,b,tb)$ and the parameter, $C_g$ along with other model parameters, mixing angles $k_{+}$ and $k_0$, and $f$.
+Whereas, in the fermiophobic scenario, decay width depends on the gauge contribution $C_g$ only along with $k_{+}$ and $k_0$, and $f$.
+We discuss the decays of the pNGB in the fermiophilic and fermiophobic scenario in the next section.